-The majority of our income is currently derived from LifeScan and our business is therefore dependent on the number of test strips we manufacture for LifeScan and the sales of the blood glucose test strips for the One Touch[®] Verio[®] product.
-Any changes in LifeScan's requirements and the level of test strip sales will directly affect our business.
+The majority of our income is currently derived from LifeScan.
+With effect from December 31, 2013, we no longer manufacture OneTouch® Verio® blood glucose test strips for LifeScan, however, we will be paid a quarterly service fee based on the number of strips sold.
+Our business is currently dependent on the sales of the blood glucose test strips for the OneTouch® Verio® product.
+Any changes in the level of test strip sales will directly affect the amount of the quarterly service fee paid by LifeScan and, as a result, our business.

-We do not currently have, and may never have, any products other than the blood glucose test strips for the One Touch[®] Verio[®] product that generate substantial revenues.
+We do not currently have, and may never have, any products other than the blood glucose test strips for the One Touch® Verio® product that generate substantial revenues.

-We act as a non-exclusive manufacturer of the blood glucose test strips we developed with LifeScan.
-In the future we expect that LifeScan may manufacture all or a large proportion of its own requirements.
-If this occurs, our manufacturing capacity will not be fully utilized or may not be utilized at all.
-If we are unable to transfer capacity to the manufacture of other products, we will be faced with surplus capacity in our manufacturing operations and our revenues will decline.
-If the Master Services and Supply Agreement with LifeScan is terminated as a result of either party defaulting on its material obligations, becoming insolvent, or as a result of other factors detailed in the Master Services and Supply Agreement we would cease to have the potential to receive service fee revenues from the sale of blood glucose strips.
-In addition, LifeScan has the ability to terminate the obligation to pay service fees to us by paying us a lump sum amount, but may only do so once it has paid us a certain level of service fees (which we do not expect will occur until worldwide sales volumes have increased significantly).
+Because we no longer manufacture the blood glucose test strips developed with LifeScan, our manufacturing capacity may not be fully utilized or may not be utilized at all.
+If we are unable to transfer capacity to the manufacture of other products, we will be faced with surplus capacity in our manufacturing operations.
+If the Master Services and Supply Agreement with LifeScan is terminated as a result of either party defaulting on its material obligations, becoming insolvent, or as a result of other factors detailed in the Master Services and Supply Agreement we would cease to receive quarterly service fees from the sale of blood glucose strips.
+In addition, LifeScan has the ability to terminate the obligation to pay service fees to us by paying us a lump sum amount, but may only do so once it has paid us a certain level of service fees (which we do not expect will occur until worldwide sales volumes have increased significantly) or has abandoned the commercialization of the product.
 The service fee revenue is an ongoing amount LifeScan is obligated to pay to us based on the number of strips sold by LifeScan regardless of who manufactures the strips.
-If LifeScan did terminate its obligation to pay the service fees, although we would receive a large lump sum payment, we would cease to receive ongoing service fee revenue and our ongoing future business would be adversely affected.
+If LifeScan did terminate its obligation to pay the service fees, although we would receive a lump sum payment, we would cease to receive ongoing service fee revenue and our ongoing future business would be adversely affected.

 An important part of our strategy is to seek to enter into other collaborative arrangements or strategic alliances with respect to the development and commercialization of specific tests or in specific fields.
-Our dependence on LifeScan for a significant proportion of our revenue is likely to continue until we start to receive meaningful revenues from other collaborative arrangements or strategic alliances with third parties, such as our arrangement with Siemens.
+Our dependence on LifeScan for a significant proportion of our revenue is likely to continue until we start to receive meaningful revenues from other collaborative arrangements or strategic alliances with third parties, such as our arrangement with Siemens, and/or until we receive meaningful revenues from our own products which we intend to commercialize through distributors, such as our PT-INR product.